3.48%

 Apart from providing the cash you require in times of need quickly, personal loans are highly flexible.
 You can use the funds for anything and everything without having to disclose it to your lender.

-Yes, personal loans can be a good option for consolidating debt if the interest and charges on the personal loan are much lower than your existing debts’ interest and charges.
+Personal loans can be a good option for consolidating debt if the interest and charges on the personal loan are much lower than your existing debts’ interest and charges.

-Apart from saving on interest charges and possibly even late fees, it’s much easier to manage repaying one personal loan than several different debts.
+Besides saving on interest charges and possibly even late fees, it’s much easier to manage repaying one personal loan than several different debts.

 A debt consolidation plan from a participating bank is available only if you fulfil the following criteria: